Ludwig Schuncke: Biography

 Ludwig Schuncke was born in Kassel in 1810.
 His father and first teacher Johann Gottfried Schuncke (1777–1840), and his uncle Johann Michael Schuncke (1778–1821), were both professional horn players.

 He demonstrated his talents very early, and they were encouraged.
 In March 1822, aged only 11, he performed Johann Nepomuk Hummel's Piano Concerto in A minor, Op.
 85, under the direction of Louis Spohr.
 He then went on a concert tour of Germany.
-Carl Maria von Weber expressed his approval of Schuncke’s early compositions.
+Carl Maria von Weber expressed his approval of Schuncke's early compositions.

-In 1828, he was one of the four pianists who played Henri Bertini's transcription of Beethoven's Seventh Symphony for eight hands, the others being Bertini himself, Franz Liszt and Sowinsky.
+In 1828, he was one of the four pianists who played Henri Bertini's transcription of Beethoven's Seventh Symphony for eight hands, the others being Bertini himself, Franz Liszt and Wojciech Sowiński.

 He went to Paris for study, where his main teachers were Friedrich Kalkbrenner, Anton Reicha and Henri Herz, and where he also had friendships with people such as Hector Berlioz, Sigismond Thalberg and Johann Peter Pixis.
 In Paris, he made his living by demonstrating Duport pianos, and he also lived in Duport's household.
 After completing his studies, he returned to Germany.
 In Stuttgart, he made the acquaintance of Frédéric Chopin after hearing him perform his Piano Concerto No. 1 in E minor.
 Schuncke dedicated his Caprice in C minor, Op.10, to Chopin.
 He then moved to Vienna, Prague and Dresden, appearing in concert, before finally settling in Leipzig in December 1833.
 He lived in a boarding house and his room was next door to that of Robert Schumann, whose very close friend he became.
 Schuncke was one of the co-founders of the Neue Zeitschrift für Musik, and one of its early contributors, under the pseudonym "Jonathan".
 He was also a member of Schumann's Davidsbund.